annaandmandy/DS562_BigDataEngineer/Homework 7 - Data Loading/README.md

 ## 1. Set Up Azure Synapse Analytics
 1. **Create a Synapse Workspace**:
     - https://learn.microsoft.com/en-us/azure/synapse-analytics/quickstart-create-workspace
-2. **Create a Serverless SQL Pool**:
+2. **Use Serverless SQL Pool**:
     - In your Synapse workspace, go to “SQL pools” under the “Analytics pools” section.
-    - Click on “New” to create a new SQL pool.
-    - **Choose the cheapest tier (DW100c) for cost efficiency.**
-    - Configure the SQL pool settings (name, performance level, etc.) and create the pool.
-    - Note: To manage costs, make sure to pause the SQL pool when not in use.
+    - You will see "built-in" serverless pool, which is part of the synapse work
+    - When you create a *Workspace*, you will see the option to select *Serverless*

 >⚠️ ****EXTREMELY IMPORTANT NOTE!!!**** **SQL POOLS ARE COSTLY!
 PLEASE ENSURE ITS SHUT DOWN IF NOT BEING USED!!!